U.S. Route 400: Missouri

 US 400, along with US 166, terminates at I-44 about one mile (1.6 km) east of the Kansas-Missouri state line, three miles (5 km) west of Joplin.

 History

 US 400 was first established on December 1, 1994, and at that time ran from the east end of the US-50 and US-83 overlap, eastward to the east county line of Cherokee County, Kansas.

 In a May 3, 1995 resolution, it was approved to move US-400 and K-96 to a new alignment between northwest of Fredonia and Neodesha, at that time the overlap with K-47 was removed.
 In a December 3, 1998 resolution, it was approved to truncate K-96 to end at US-400 by Wichita.

+In the 2020s, the entire US-400 corridor was designated as an Alternative Fuel Corridor for electric vehicles.

 U.S. Route 154

 A section of U.S. 400 that ran from Dodge City to Mullinville in Kansas was U.S. Route 154 from 1926 to 1982.
 It later became K-154 before becoming part of U.S. 400.

 Construction on the first section of the East Kellogg improvement project started in August 2015.
 The project included a redesigned intersection with Webb Road and widened US-54 and US-400 from four lanes to six lanes from Webb Road to Greenwich Road.
 Construction on a second project began in 2016, to continue widening the highway to a six-lane freeway between Greenwich Road and K-96.
 Also new bridges will be built over I-35/KTA, new ramps will be constructed from southbound I-35/KTA to westbound US-54/US-400 and from eastbound US-54/US-400 to both northbound and southbound I-35/KTA.
 In addition, two-lane one way frontage roads on each side of the freeway will be built.
 Construction for both projects were completed around September of 2021.
 A two-mile section of the new highway, from Eastern Street to the K-96 junction, opened on November 21, 2019.
 On April 16, 2020, vandals damaged an estimated $50,000 worth of construction equipment, which included a bulldozer, excavator and an off-road vehicle.